slideshow-s9/docs/more.md

 Got templates?
-Send a link and announcement to the [wwwmake forum/mailing List](http://groups.google.com/group/wwwmake) and get your link added to the [Template Gallery](https://github.com/slideshow-templates).
+Send a link and announcement to the [wwwmake forum/mailing List](http://groups.google.com/group/wwwmake) and get added to the [Template Gallery](https://github.com/slideshow-templates).

 ## How To Create Slides Without Titles?